Zettelkasten-Method/zettelkasten.de/content/posts/2023/06/building-a-second-brain-and-zettelkasten/index.md

 This results in a unifying hierarchy that combines importance and urgency.

 PARA follows exactly this principle.
 The areas of responsibility are what is important but not urgent.
 Yet they continually produce projects that we treat as urgent.
-Indeed, projects have a specific goal and usually deadlines. <!--TODO Sense of Urgency by Kotter can be plugged in here (@Christian: ignore this comment) --> PARA is a way to continually transform important but not urgent into important *and* urgent.
+Indeed, projects have a specific goal and usually deadlines.
+PARA is a way to continually transform important but not urgent into important *and* urgent.
 I think this is one reason why BASB works as a productivity tool.

 PARA has a kind of iceberg dynamic.
 Only the smallest part, the projects, float above the surface.
 The rest remains hidden below the water's surface.
 But below its surface, water freezes onto the iceberg and makes it larger.
 As a result, the iceberg gains more buoyancy and more of it protrudes above the water.
 The areas of responsibility and resources give the overall system a greater buoyancy.
 In a sense, they push projects above the surface of the water into our consciousness.
 And if you want to stretch the metaphor a bit, the ice above the water can be mined and drunk as precious fresh water.